SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    /> shoppingList now contains \(shoppingList.count) items
    </ shoppingList now contains 7 items

-..
-TODO: there is also a plan to make the Array type support addition, such as var anotherList = shoppingList + "Ham"
-   This section should be updated as and when that feature is added.

 Retrieve a value from the array by using :newTerm:`subscript syntax`, passing the index of the value you want to retrieve within square brackets immediately after the name of the array: